amazon-archives/amazon-cognito-identity-js/README.md

 **Use case 26.** Using cookies to store cognito tokens

-To use the CookieStorage you have to pass it in the constructor map of CognitoUserPool and CognitoUser (when constructed directly).:
+To use the CookieStorage you have to pass it in the constructor map of CognitoUserPool and CognitoUser (when constructed directly):

  ```js
   var poolData = {